harveyr/SublimeVarLogger/README.md

 `print('wicked_var: {v}'.format(v=wicked_var))`

 ...on a new line, properly indented.
-(If you have are using the logging module, it will try to find the name of your logger object and use `<loggername>.debug()` instead.)
+(If you are using the logging module, it will try to find the name of your logger object and use `<loggername>.debug()` instead.)

 Or in **Javascript**: